Mayank-Saraswat/PriceComparisonTool_Frontend/README.md

+# Updation in code
+I have changed entire folder structure of PriceComparisonTool_Backend repo for the purpose of deployment on vercel.
+So, if you wish to clone both frontend and backend codes then use only scrapper.py file of previous backend repo commits to run application on your localhost.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.